 Using Innovation To Generate Value For Students And Stakeholders

-Danna points out another way that the UM System is using CourseTune as a tool to innovate.
-Her team is working with a project to replace the traditional student transcript, which often doesn’t display what a student learned, with a “Comprehensive Learner Record.”
-CourseTune will contribute data to this extended transcript about course and program objectives, which will allow students to present particular skills and knowledge learned in courses as part of their transcript.
+Danna points out another way that the UM System is using Coursetune as a tool to innovate.
+Her team is working on a project to replace the traditional student transcript, which often doesn’t display what a student learned, with a “Comprehensive Learner Record.”
+Coursetune will contribute data to this extended transcript about course and program objectives, which will allow students to present particular skills and knowledge learned in courses as part of their transcript.

 For the University of Missouri System, Coursetune Is More Than A Tool

 Coursetune and the drive toward collaboration have helped the UM System scale programs quickly.
 Danna’s team has helped programs achieve rapid instructional design and development.
 The result is a learner-centered curriculum alignment through Coursetune.
 These activities have helped the USML campus, and the entire UM System makes its programs available to larger numbers of students.
 The collaboration and innovation brought about by Coursetune have resulted in more scalable programs that have become a marketing differentiator for the UM System!